Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 ## RSI Tracker Alert (Simplified)

-This alert is a simplified, single-alert configuration for the RSI Tracker.
+Frontend config only.
+Backend evaluates and sends notifications.

 Users can configure exactly one alert per account with:

-- Timeframe: choose exactly one (e.g., `1M`, `5M`, `15M`, `30M`, `1H`, `4H`, `1D`, `1W`)
+- Timeframe: choose exactly one (e.g., `1M`, `5M`, `15M`, `30M`, `1H`, `4H`, `1D`, `1W`).
-- RSI Settings: `RSI Period`, `Overbought`, `Oversold`
+- RSI Settings: `RSI Period`, `Overbought`, `Oversold`.
-- Behavior: If any subscribed pair in the RSI Tracker crosses into overbought (>= threshold) or oversold (<= threshold), an alert trigger is recorded.
+- Backend behavior: If any watched pair crosses into overbought (>= threshold) or oversold (<= threshold) on closed candles at the selected timeframe, a trigger is recorded and notification is delivered by the backend.

 Notes:
-- Only one alert can be active for the RSI Tracker.
-This keeps UX simple and avoids duplicate spam.
+- Only one alert can be active for the RSI Tracker (unique per user).
-- Evaluation happens on closed candles based on the tracker’s timeframe selection for consistency with the UI view.
+- Frontend must not create triggers or evaluate thresholds.

+Notification template: “RSI alert”

 ### UI Configuration